buepro/typo3-pizpalue/Documentation/Administration/Index.rst

 #.
 Show under construction page
 #.
 Enable code debugging

-To temporarily show an under construction page the page "In Arbeit" might be moved before the root page where the code debugging can be enabled by activating the debug mode in the "PIZPALUE: AGENCY" category from the constant editor.
+To temporarily show an under construction page the page "Baustelle" might be moved before the root page where the code debugging can be enabled by activating the debug mode in the "PIZPALUE: AGENCY" category from the constant editor.